 10 Greatest Wilt Chamberlain Cards of All-Time

 Wilt Chamberlain is a giant in the basketball world, both literally and figuratively.
-Despite appearing at a time that was not very receptive to basketball cards, Wilt Chamberlain cards remain very popular.
+Despite appearing at a time that was not very receptive to basketball cards, Wilt Chamberlain cards remain very popular, especially his vintage cards and autographs.

-During his 13 seasons, Wilt Chamberlain played for the Philadelphia / San Francisco Warriors, Philadelphia 76ers, and retired as a member of the Los Angeles Lakers.
-The Hall of Fame player racked up an impressive list of accomplishments, including two NBA Championships, four MVPs, 13 All-Star selections and Rookie of the Year in 1960.
-However, Wilt Chamberlain is most famous for scoring 100 points in a single game versus the the New York Knicks on March 2, 1962.
-He was also reportedly very popular with the ladies, famously claiming in his autobiography he slept with 20,000 different women.
+However, Wilt Chamberlain is perhaps most famous for scoring 100 points in a single game versus the the New York Knicks on March 2, 1962.
+He was also reportedly very popular with the ladies, claiming in his autobiography that he slept with 20,000 different women.
 But that is not a topic we will get into here.
 Unfortunately, in 1999, Wilt Chamberlain passed away at the age of 63.

 When Wilt Chamberlain came into the NBA in 1959, basketball cards were not very popular.
 Although Wilt Chamberlain cards would have been among the top options for collectors during this period, basketball cards were viewed as a novelty.
 Regular releases did not even begin until later in Chamberlain's career.
 Just a few Wilt Chamberlain cards were released during his playing days and most of the officially licensed NBA cards were from Topps.